briansimpo/djangospice_lookup/README.md

 A reusable Django lookup widget and server-side lookup endpoint for selecting objects from large datasets.

-`djangospice_lookup` provides an enhanced lookup experience for Django forms and `django-filter` while preserving Django's standard form and field behavior.
+`djangospice-lookup` provides an enhanced lookup experience for Django forms and `django-filter` while preserving Django's standard form and field behavior.

 It supports server-side search, pagination, filtering, dependent lookups, multiple selection, authentication, access scoping, and HTMX-driven interfaces.